hiphops-io/hiphops-io.github.io/docs/integrations/github.md

 |`github`|:white_check_mark:&nbsp;&nbsp;&nbsp;Yes|:white_check_mark:&nbsp;&nbsp;&nbsp;Yes|Integrated as part of project creation in the UI|

-The structure of GitHub events is nearly identical to the events directly emitted by Github, described in their docs: https://docs.github.com/webhooks-and-events/webhooks/webhook-events-and-payloads.
+The structure of GitHub events is mostly identical to the events directly emitted by Github.
 The only difference is that they also contain the following properties at the event root:

 ```yaml
 project_id: <the current project>